SolderedElectronics/Soldered-GNSS-ZOE-M8B-Arduino-Library/README.md

 ## Memory Usage

 The u-blox GNSS library has grown considerably over the years and v2.0.8 came very close to completely filling the program memory on platforms like the ATmega328 (Arduino Uno).
-If you want to reduce the amount of memory used by the library, you can edit the header file (_SparkFun_u-blox_GNSS_Arduino_Library.h_) and uncomment line 60:
+If you want to reduce the amount of memory used by the library, you can edit the header file (_GNSS-ZOE-M8B-SOLDERED.h_) and uncomment line 60:

 ```
 #define SFE_UBLOX_REDUCED_PROG_MEM // Uncommenting this line will delete the minor debug messages to save memory